 Assessment and Diagnosis, Report Writing, Research and Analysis

 The first step is an assessment for psychotherapy.
 This usually takes about two or three sessions.
 The purpose is to gather information about each individual’s background history and their current issues.
-It involves talking together to consider what may be causing the distress and what outcome an individual may wish to achieve.
+It involves talking together to consider what may be causing distress and what outcome an individual may wish to achieve.